 An enrolled student who changes a home or local address is expected to notify the Admissions Office of the change immediately.
-Students who experience a name change should provide proof such as a driver's license or marriage certificate to the Admissions Office.
+Students who experience a name change should provide proof with a driver's license and social security card presented to the Admissions Office.
+Changes to student's name may impact their ability to receive funds through Herring Bank.
+Please contact Herring Bank (collegesupport@herringbank.com) with personal information changes, including your sscok.edu email account.
 Any communication from the College which is mailed to the name and address on record is considered to have been properly delivered; and, therefore, the student is responsible.